VersusCenter

 Pros

-• Lightweight design at 2.7 lbs with premium aluminum build
+• Lightweight and ultra-portable design at just 2.7 lbs

-• Seamless integration with iPhone, iPad, and other Apple devices
+• Seamless integration with Apple ecosystem and iCloud

 Cons